-If a dog is nauseous due to an illness, something they ate or having motion sickness from being in a vehicle, the dog will often breathe hard as a side-effect of their nausea.
+If a dog is nauseous due to an illness, something it ate, or motion sickness from being in a vehicle, it will often breathe hard as a side effect of its nausea.

 When a dog is also vomiting or having diarrhea, do not offer the dog any food for a bit of time and offer small amounts of water or flavorless Pedialyte to help replace the dog's electrolytes.

 If vomiting or diarrhea lasts longer than four hours, take the dog to the nearest emergency veterinary clinic.

 If your dog suffers from motion sickness, there are many natural and commercially sold remedies available.